abhikapoor909/shl_recommender/README.md

 **Solution**: I switched to using Cohere embeddings, which were more efficient and reduced memory usage, allowing the application to run smoothly without causing crashes.

-## Conclusion
-This project aims to provide users with relevant health and test recommendations based on scraped data from SHL.
-Through iterative improvements in query handling and memory management, the system delivers more accurate results and has been successfully deployed.